JonathanCrider/encrypt-decrypt/README.md

 They both take 2 arguments:

-  1. path to original file name
+  1. **Input File Path:** The full path (or relative path) to the original input file you want to encrypt or decrypt.
-  2. path to target file name
+  2. **Output File Path:** The full path (or relative path) to where the resulting encrypted or decrypted file should be saved.

 ### Examples